jeffrey-w/ReflActive/README.md

 ### Dependencies

-What about parameters that take values from complex types that do not declare a property by which instances are uniquely identified?
+What about parameters that take values from complex types, which do not declare a property by which instances are uniquely identified?
 The parameter `config` to the constructor for `ImportantComputation` belongs to the type `Config`, which represents user-supplied configuration values.
 In this case, the `Config` class is not likely to exhibit a unique identifier (it's simply a bag of values that define a computation environment).
 Let's suppose it's defined as such.

 ```csharp